jakers1776/Ark-of-the-Powershell/README.md

 # PowerShell-Ark
 This is a collection of PowerShell scripts.
 I will be adding files I find useful overtime.
+I come up with some of them and find others online.

 You are free to use, modify, or do whatever else you like to these examples.
 My only request is that, if you add any functionality, you commit the changes to this repository.

+Here is a brief description of each of the files.

 ConnectToAnotherWorkstation.ps1
 --> This script asks for a computer you'd like to connect to on your domain.
 Then, after prompting you for credentials, if they are sufficient, it will connect you via PowerShell session with the said workstation.